Sha95544/Data-Career-Job-Market-Trend-Visualization/README.md

 ![image](https://github.com/Sha95544/Data-Career-Job-Market-Trend-Visualization/assets/62758405/4c676fb1-9db3-499e-b0f8-d23eb3fc948c)

-In the orignal dataset the column shown below
+In the orignal dataset the column shown below lists the job titles of the people who filled the survey.
+The titles include "data analyst", "data scientist" etc among others.
+It is also worth noting that many of these titles are labelled as "Others" followed by a specific role telling that these careers aren't related to "data".

 ![image](https://github.com/Sha95544/Data-Career-Job-Market-Trend-Visualization/assets/62758405/f69774a8-8741-46f1-8090-eb8c9c98ac42)

+To streamline the analysis process, these "Others-job title" field were replaced by just "Others".